Quasi-isometric rigidity of three manifold groups: Hyperbolicity in the sense of Gromov

 Basic examples of hyperbolic spaces are the complete simply connected hyperbolic manifolds $\HH^n$, $\R$-trees and their convex subsets.
 It follows from the shadowing lemma (see below) that, among geodesic metric spaces, hyperbolicity is invariant under quasi-isometry : if $X$, $Y$ are two quasi-isometric geodesic metric spaces, then $X$ is hyperbolic if and only if $Y$ is hyperbolic.
-A $(\lambda,c)$-{\it quasigeodesic} is the image of an interval by a $(\lambda,c)$-quasi-isometric embedding.
+A $(\lambda,c)$-{\it quasigeodesic} is the image of an interval {(that can be unbounded on both sides)} by a $(\lambda,c)$-quasi-isometric embedding.

 \begin{lemma}[Shadowing lemma] Given $\de$, $\la$ and $c$, there is a constant $H=H(\de,\la,c)$ such that, for any $(\la,c)$-quasigeodesic $q$ in a proper geodesic $\de$-hyperbolic metric space $X$, there is a geodesic $\g$ at Hausdorff distance at most $H$ from $q$. \end{lemma}